hstandeffer/harrisonstandefferblog/content/blog/mongo-references/index.md

 ---
-title: How to reference collections with Mongoose
+title: How to Reference Other Collections in Mongoose
-date: "2020-06-24T18:00:00Z"
+date: "2020-06-26T00:00:00Z"
-description: "Simplifying Express API queries with Mongoose"
+description: "Exploring how to simulate a SQL-like 'JOIN' in NoSQL databases with Mongoose, Express, and Node"
 ---

 If you're used to traditional SQL database engines like MySQL, you will surely have come across the **JOIN** keyword, which allows you to combine data from multiple tables.
 However, with NoSQL databases like MongoDB, joins are not an option, since they are, by definition, not relational.

-In this post, we'll look at how you can achieve a similar result using Mongoose, a Node.js module for MongoDB.
+MongoDB does, however, have a similar "join-like" functionality through the usage of the ```$lookup``` operator, but in this post, we'll look at a more intuitive way to "join" data from different collections using Mongoose, a Node.js module for MongoDB.

-We'll demonstrate this through an example of a user on a blogging platform who can have many blog posts, and we'll explore a way to relate them similar to the way you would in a SQL database.
+We'll demonstrate this through an example of a user on a blogging platform who can create many blog posts.

 ### Defining the Mongoose Models